AmjSf/exercice-markdown/markdown.md

 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in, like # or *.

 ### Why would you use it?

- maybe not
-1. List
+1. Faster
+* better
-2. Chat
+2. Easier
+* stronger
-3. fufufu
+3. Efficient
+* or not

+* Formater la présentation du document
-* Bonjour
+* Synthaxe plus compréhensible
-* Tu es bete
-* Je crois
+* Why not?